+Total Hours 15

+Humanities Elective (cannot be a philosophy course) 3

+ADMJ 127 Criminology 3

+ADMJ 124 Criminal Justice and Corrections 3

+NOTE: If you are certifie some or all of these cou ed under the Kansas Law Enforcement Training Act, you are eligible to receive assessment of prior learning credit fo Irses. or

+ADMJ 121 Introduction to Administration of Justice 3

 ENGL 121 Composition I 3

-ADMJ 121 Introduction to Administration of Justice 3

-NOTE: If you are certifie some or all of these cou ed under the Kansas Law Enforcement Training Act, you are eligible to receive assessment of prior learr urses. ning credit for

-ADMJ 124 Criminal Justice and Corrections 3

-ADMJ 127 Criminology 3

-Humanities Elective (car annot be a philosophy course) ^ 3

-Total Hours 15

 ENGL 122 Composition II 3

 MATH 171 College Algebra (or higher) 3

 SPD 120 Interpersonal Communication 3

 or SPD 121 Public Speaking

 or SPD 125 Personal Communication

 ADMJ 141 Criminal Law 3

-NOTE: If you are certified under the some or all of these courses. e Kansas Law Enforcement Training Act, you are eligible to receive assessment of prior learning credit for
+NOTE: If you are certified some or all of these cours under the Kansas Law Enforcement Training Act, you are eligible to receive assessment of prior learning credit for es.

-ADMJ 235 Community Based Corrections 3 Total Hours 15
+ADMJ 235 Community Based Corrections 3

+Total Hours 15

-ADMJ Program Elective (s ee below) 3
+ADMJ Program Elective (see below v) 3

 PHIL 124 Logic and Critical Thinking 3

 PSYC 130 Introduction to Psychology 3

 ADMJ 228 Criminal Justice Communications 2

 ADMJ 150 Criminal Procedure 3

-NOTE: If you are certified u some or all of these course under the Kansas Law Enforcement Training Act, you are eligible to receive assessment of prior learning credit for s.
+NOTE: If you are certified under the Kansas Law Enforcement Training Act, you are eligible to receive assessment of prior learning credit for some or all of these courses.

-Science and/or Math Election ve^ 3
+Science and/or Math Elective ^ 3

+Total Hours 17

 ADMJ Program Elective (see below) 6

 ADMJ 255 Ethics and Criminal Justice 3

-Science course with Lab ^ 4
+Science course with La ab ^ 4

 Social Science Elective (cannot be a psychology course) ^ 3

 Total Hours 16